BCStudentSoftwareDevTeam/lsf-oss/README.md

 ### Initial installation

-NOTE: You must (INSTALL_MYSQL.md) [install MySQL] and know the root password to continue.
+NOTE: You must [install MySQL](INSTALL_MYSQL.md) and know the root password to continue.

 1. Pull down the repo: ```git clone <URL>```.
 2. Ensure mysql is running.
 You may need to do ```sudo systemctl start mysql```.